ESADE Business School

-ESADE Business School is a private college and graduate school located in Barcelona, Spain.
-It is part of ESADE (Catalan: Escola Superior d'Administració i Direcció d'Empreses, Spanish: Escuela Superior de Administración y Dirección de Empresas) and associated with Ramon Llull University.
+ESADE Business School is a private graduate-level business school located in Barcelona, Spain.
+It is part of ESADE (Catalan: Escola Superior d'Administració i Direcció d'Empreses, Spanish: Escuela Superior de Administración y Dirección de Empresas) and is associated with Ramon Llull University.
 ESADE has been awarded the triple accreditation by EQUIS, AACSB and AMBA, and is ranked among the world's top business schools and law school programs by the Financial Times, The Economist, Forbes, QS World University Rankings and more.

 History

+The ESADE project was conceived in the spring of 1954 by a group of Spanish professionals and entrepreneurs during the period of isolation or autarchy initiated by the dictatorship of Francisco Franco.
+Linked from the beginning to the Society of Jesus, they saw the need to professionalize the training of businessmen.